Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 884, 1 unit

 Students will learn skills in proposing and conducting research and advocacy in non-governmental and community-based organizations.
-Further, students will acquire grant-writing skills to help organizations and grassroots groups find economic means to conduct their own projects.
+Further, students will acquire grant-writing and evaluation skills to help organizations and grassroots groups find economic means to conduct their own projects.

 DPC 885, 1 unit